Each year, 19th November is International Men's Day. The UK themes for the Day are:

 But it got me thinking.
 What will I actually do?
 One of the suggestions on the IMD page is 'sending an International Men's Day message or card to the important men in your life who you want to acknowledge - a relative, friend, neighbour, colleague or partner'.

 I will.
 I'll do that.
 I'll send them to my sons.
 They are both taller than me now, and one of them is indeed rather hairy.
 What I want to acknowledge to them is they are part of a generation that fills me with hope, actually; especially when it comes to gender equality.

 They just don't carry the same old prejudices or stereotypes about 'men' and 'women'.
 And, they have the same ability as the somewhat older Andy Murray to come up with the dry, put-down reminder when someone makes an assumption that drives a wedge between men and women, or mothers and fathers.

 Jennifer Liston-Smith is Head of Thought Leadership with Bright Horizons

-For over 20 years, Jennifer has been relentless in pursuit of innovation, identifying, defining and sharing best practice and 'next practice' for leading global employers in flexible working, family-friendly and wellbeing programmes, closing the gender pay gap and promoting gender-inclusive parenting.
-She is a sought-after speaker, writer, conference moderator and consultant on these topics and more.
+For over 20 years, Jennifer has been relentless in pursuit of innovation, identifying, defining, and sharing best practices and 'next practice' for leading global employers in flexible working, family-friendly, and wellbeing programmes, closing the gender pay gap, and promoting gender-inclusive parenting.
+She is a sought-after speaker, writer, conference moderator, and consultant on these topics, and more.